 The Man Who Planted Trees (1987) – After this exquisitely animated short came out, I expected to see other films copying its shimmering style.
 But it still seems to be in a class by itself.
 It's like watching a master painter continually create and recreate symbolic imagery.
 The effect would be merely interesting if the story were not such a timeless, organic study of perseverance.

-Magic in the Moonlight (2014) – Colin Firth's portrayal of a stubbornly rational magician lends gravitass to a Woody Allen romantic comedy that might have been dismissed as silly.
-A few of the early situations seem stiff, but the strong dialog and intricate dilemmas build quickly.
+Magic in the Moonlight (2014) – Colin Firth's portrayal of a stubbornly rational magician lends gravitas to a Woody Allen romantic comedy that might have been dismissed as silly.
+A few of the early situations seem stiff, but the intricate dilemmas build quickly.
 Thanks to Firth and Woody's typical elan, you soon find yourself contemplating the wonder and meaning of life.
 "I have irrational positive feelings for Sophie Baker."

 Meet Joe Black (1998) – The idea of living with death for weeks before actually dying is riveting.
 But rendering such a thing believable requires a high degree of film-making virtuosity.
 Though a bit over the top, this production hits all the right notes.
 The story is beautifully expanded well beyond its inspiration, Death Takes a Holiday (1934).
 The acting is uniformly brilliant.
 Filmmakers who take this kind of risk deserve all the recognition they didn't quite receive when the film was released.

 Meet the Robinsons (2007) – Though strangely overlooked, this is one of the best Disney animated features ever.
 The story is particularly strong.
 A budding inventor is propelled into the future, where an assortment of hilarious characters help him shore up his leaky self-esteem and redefine success.
 This one zips right along, so hold on to your hat, and Keep Moving Forward.